Bernoulli property of subadditive equilibrium states

 \begin{rem} For any fiber bunched cocycle $\A$, the \hol continuity of $H^{s/u}$ implies that the norm potential $\Phi_\A$ and the singular value potential $\Phi_\A^s$ for any $s \geq 0$ have bounded distortion; see \cite{park2019quasi}.
 This justifies the identification assumed in Remark \ref{rem: identification}. \end{rem}

 We now introduce the irreducibility and the strong bunching assumptions for fiber-bunched cocycles appearing in the first case of Theorem \ref{thm: A}.
 In the following definition, a bundle $\V$ over $\Sig$ is a continuous map from $\Sig$ into the Grassmannian $Gr(d,r)$ for some $0 < r \leq d$, and a subbundle $\mathbb{W}$ of $\V$ is a continuous map from $\Sig$ to $Gr(d,s)$ for some $0 < s \leq r$ such that $\mathbb{W}(x) \subseteq \V(x)$ for every $x\in \Sig$.
-The \textit{bi-holonomy invariance} of a bundle means that $\V_y = H^s_{x,y}\V_x$ for any $x \in \Wloc^s(x)$, and likewise for the unstable holonomy.
+The \textit{bi-holonomy invariance} of a bundle means that $\V_y = H^s_{x,y}\V_x$ for any $y \in \Wloc^s(x)$, and likewise along the unstable holonomy.
 As the holonomies are $\a$-\hol continuous, any bi-holonomy invariant bundle is also necessarily $\a$-\hol continuous.

 \begin{defn} We say a fiber-bunched cocycle $\A \colon \Sig \to \glr$ is \textit{irreducible} if there does not exist an $\A$-invariant and bi-holonomy invariant subbundle. \end{defn}

 This definition of irreducibility for fiber-bunched cocycles is compatible with irreducibility for locally constant cocycles: when a fiber-bunched cocycle $\A$ is locally constant, then the canonical holonomies are trivial (i.e., $H^{s/u} \equiv \id$), and hence, the two notions of irreducibility coincide.